Home » Insights » Understanding Real Estate Resale

 You care about the potential cash flow, the financing, the operating costs and the tax benefits.
 You had better care also about whether the property will be saleable after you buy it.
 Often one hears, “Yes, but I plan to keep it for 15 years, or until my toddlers graduate from med school, or until the Federal Reserve Board dances figure-eights on ice with the devil.”

 That’s fine; may all your plans go without a hitch.
 But what if you need to sell this property next year?
-What if a better opportunity comes along in five years, and you want to cash out?
+What if a better opportunity comes along, and you simply want to cash out?
 Recite this mantra whenever you consider purchasing an income property: If it’s not worth selling, then it’s not worth buying.

 In brief, you first determine the property’s Net Operating Income (NOI).
 Next you must estimate the capitalization rate (i.e., the rate of return) that the buyer would reasonably expect.
 The NOI is the amount of the return and the cap rate is the rate of return.
 Hence, if the market expects a 10% return and your property produces a NOI of $12,000, your estimate of its selling price would be $120,000.
 Another way of articulating the algebra involved is to say, “$12,000 represents 10% of what?”